hannesxc/hannesxc.github.io/README.md

 # Credits:
-  @ajlkn from html5up.net
+  @ajlkn from html5up.net!

-  Unsplash for their images.
+  Unsplash for their images!